 This field must always be filled in, if an issuer rating is not available, “NR” should be reported.

-New validations have been implemented where if nominated ECAI is reported, external rating must be reported.
+Validations have been implemented where if nominated ECAI is reported, external rating must be reported.
 Otherwise, where Nominated ECAI is N/A, external rating must also be NR to maintain consistency in data.

 Nominated ECAI (Rating agency): This is the credit assessment institution (ECAI) giving the external rating and should be selected from a closed list.
 Applicable at least to CIC categories 1, 2, 5, 6 and 8 (Mortgages and Loans, other than mortgages and loans to natural persons), where available.
 Similar to the external rating, where the information is not available, “N/A” should be reported.